mtsinganis/WearableComputing/CodeBook.md

 First, data are retrieved from [Human Activity Recognition Using Smartphones Data Set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-Original dataset is split into 2 distinct datasets (one for training (70% of original data), the other for testing (30% remaining))
+Original dataset is, by design, split into 2 distinct datasets (one for training (70% of original data), the other for testing (30% remaining))

 The process consists in: